 HEM pilot case · four regulatory architectures · one drought · Virmasvesi · Saimaa · Kemijoki

 Virmasvesi/Iisvesi, a mid-sized boreal lake in Pohjois-Savo, has maintained water levels near the historical minimum winter level (MNW, ~97.45 m NN) through spring 2026 — a period when levels should have recovered following winter.
 The proximate cause is a low-snow winter (2025–2026) producing minimal snowmelt recharge.
-The structural cause is that bottom weir adjustment decisions, which would have partially restored levels, were not made.
-The regulatory framework governing weir operations is based on historical date-driven schedules and statistical thresholds, not on observed or anticipated hydrological endurance conditions.
+The structural cause is institutional: the Rautalammin reitti — the waterway of which Iisvesi is part — is entirely unregulated under Finnish nature conservation law.
+No weirs exist; no outflow adjustment is possible; no operator holds a licence that could be reviewed or revised.
+The lake responds to meteorological conditions without any institutional buffer.
 This case is the founding pilot for the Hydrological Endurance Monitor (HEM).
-It demonstrates the three-gap structure (measurement gap, sanction gap, correction gap) in a water resource management context, and illustrates how an endurance-based early warning index — HEPP — would have detected the emerging deficit weeks before conventional thresholds registered the condition as anomalous.
+It demonstrates the three-gap structure (measurement gap, sanction gap, correction gap) in a water resource management context where the correction gap is absolute: no mechanism for active intervention exists at any timescale.
+It also illustrates how an endurance-based early warning index — HEPP — would have detected the emerging multi-layer storage deficit weeks before conventional thresholds registered the condition as anomalous.

 Virmasvesi (officially Iisvesi–Virmasvesi–Rasvanki, vesistötunnus 14.722.1.001) is a regulated boreal lake in the Pohjois-Savo region of central Finland.
 In autumn 2025, the water level fell to near minimum winter level.
 The following winter was characterised by significantly below-normal snow accumulation across the catchment.
 By May 2026, the lake had not recovered to seasonal norms despite inflow increasing as temperatures rose.
 The water level on 11 May 2026 was approximately 97.50 m NN, effectively at or near MNW (97.45 m).